Georgian nobility: Princely status

 The Georgian hereditary titles of Mtavari (მთავარი) and Tavadi (თავადი), both having similar roots, were granted to heads of noble houses and were of the highest nobility, considered equivalent to the German Fürst while cadet houses (and their heads), would use titles such as Tavadischvili and Eristvichili.
 These houses enjoying the title of Mtavari or Tavadi are recognized by the sovereign as being of the most important in the realm, of nobility from time immemorial equivalent to the uradel of Germany or the noblesse de race of France.
 These princely houses of Georgia enjoyed full authority over their dominion and headed their own armies, enjoying a kind of mediatized sovereignty under the Georgian Crown.

 At the end of the Middle Ages, the title of Mtavari came to be associated with independent princes (and equivalent to Nakharar of Armenia) whereas Tavadi would designate those directly under Crown.
 The realm of the former would be known as samtavaro whereas of the latter satavado.

 Starting in the 15th century, the newer title of Tavadi began to denote ruling princes whereas the older Mtavari was used explicitly by the five ruling princes of Georgia or by the head of undivided house.

 The Batonishvili title was reserved for Royal Princes and for royal cadet houses, equivalent to the Russian tsarevich.

 Heraldry

 Those holding the rank of Tavadi have traditionally used the traditional princely hat seen in Russian heraldry along with an ermine mantle doubled Gules.
-This continued and fell in line with the Russian system after Russian annexation when all titled noble families were all considered Russian princes.
+This continued and fell in line with the Russian system after Russian annexation when Georgian noble families were recognized as Russian princes.

 Ducal status

 The Georgian equivalent of duke was the title of Eristavi (ერისთავი), and in a singular case the Armenian Melik.
-The need for this class of nobles came out of the need of the Georgian Crown to introduce feudal reforms in the realm and recognizing the low control of the (semi) independent princely houses and were considered a rank beneath Tavadi.
+In the unified Kingdom of Georgia from the 11th to the 15th century, eristavis were royal officials who governed territorial districts and exercised military, judicial, and fiscal functions.
 The realms under the direct control of the ducal houses were known as saeristavo.